 Visiting San Jose, Costa Rica

 San Jose is the capital of Costa Rica and found in the Central Valley.
 It has become a modern, cosmopolitan city and is presently home a third of the country’s entire population.
-This Latin American city is a pleasant place to live, and many foreigners have settled in the neighboring areas and suburbs.
 Popular places to live include Escazu and Santa Ana, on the west side of the city.
 Many also choose to live in Heredia, a suburb located in the mountains where it is evidently cooler and rainier.

 Home to the Juan Santamaria International Airport (SJO), San Jose is also a great landing point for tourists who wish to visit many more Costa Rica destinations like Arenal and the monteverde cloud forest.
 Many even choose to stay and explore the many museums, cultural spots and exciting bars and restaurants that the city has to offer.
 A lot of tourists also like the authentic experience of wandering through the hectic yet fascinating mercado central

 Plaza de la Cultura